DinilJimrock/DinilJimrock-Portfolio/README.md

 I have extensive experience in **Backend Development**, specializing in **Java**, **Spring Boot**, **Hibernate**, **Microservices**, and **RESTful API development**.
 My expertise also includes **System Design**, containerization tools like **Docker** and **Kubernetes**, message brokers like **Kafka**, and database management using **SQL**, **MySQL**, and various **storage solutions**.
 Additionally, I have worked on projects requiring **large scalability**, ensuring robust and high-performance backend architectures.

 ## Experience 👔
-I have 2 years of professional experience as an **Associate Software Engineer** at **Tech Mahindra Private Limited**, where I worked extensively on SAP systems, user roles, profiles, and security protocols.
+I have 2 years of professional experience as an **Software Engineer** at **Tech Mahindra Private Limited**, where I Developed and optimized security features for SAP systems using Java and object-oriented programming principles.
+Implemented user authentication and authorization mechanisms in SAP systems using backend logic.

-- **SAP Security Developer**: Worked on user role management and secure access mechanisms using SAP ABAP and SAP Java.
-- **SAP HANA Developer**: Developed security configurations and models tailored to SAP HANA environments.
+Built scalable backend components for secure user role and profile management using Java.Implemented and enforced data security protocols, ensuring the confidentiality and integrity of sensitive information.
+Developed custom modules and integrations using Java to improve overall system security architecture.

 ## Open to Work 👥
 I am open to collaborating on **open-source projects**, where I can contribute my skills in backend development and gain more hands-on experience.